FAQs

 What are the age requirements for each class?

-The Caterpillar (2-Day) Class is for children from ages 2.5 to 3 (children must be 2.5 by September 1).
-The Chrysalis (3-Day) Class is for children from ages 3 to 4.
+The Caterpillar (3-Day, 2-Day) Class is for children from ages 2.5 to 3.
+The Chrysalis (4-Day) Class is for children from ages 3 to 4.
 The Butterfly (5-Day) Class is for children from ages 4 to 5.

 May I enroll my 4-year-old child in the Caterpillar (2-Day) Class?
-May I enroll my 2.5 year old child in the Chrysalis (3-Day) Class?
+May I enroll my 2.5 year old child in the Chrysalis (4-Day) Class?

 No. Please see above for age requirements.
 Our classes are carefully structured around what is developmentally appropriate for the children, which is why the number of days they attend is dependent upon their age group.